Nimdy/chatgpt-menu-installer/README.md

 Note: This project is currently in development and not ready for production use.
 Please use it for testing purposes only.

-DO NOT USE STILL REFACTORING AND testing smooth installation process- 4/17/2023 1730 MST
+DO NOT USE STILL REFACTORING AND testing smooth installation process- 4/18/2023 0630 MST

+ALMOST DONE!!

 This comprehensive menu-based installer is designed for individuals who wish to host their own chatbot UI on a cloud server instead of using Versal.
 It automates the installation and configuration process for all necessary components on your Ubuntu server.